Alpxnz/Hello/README.md

 ### Stuff I know how to use.

-> *ps: for things like vue and react I'm like partially good with them, I don't read through their APIs or use them enough lol.*

 - `Javascript` and a little `TypeScript`
 - `Python` and `Go`
 - `HTML` and `CSS`